cqse/teamscale-jacoco-agent/agent/README.md

     {
-      "clusterId": "<ID of the cluster the test belongs to>", "uniformPath": "<Unique name of the test case>", "sourcePath": "<Path to the source of the test>", "content": "<Value to detect changes to the test, e.g. hash code, revision, ...>" }
+      "clusterId": "<ID of the cluster the test belongs to>", "uniformPath": "<Unique name of the test case>", "sourcePath": "<Optional: Path to the source of the test>", "content": "<Optional: Value to detect changes to the test, e.g. hash code, revision, ...>" }
 ]
 ```